palantir/conjure/docs/spec/wire.md

 1. **Round-trip of unknown variants** - TODO ask Mark.

-1. **CORS and HTTP preflight requests** - Servers MUST support the HTTP `OPTIONS` method in order to be compatible with browser [preflight requests](https://developer.mozilla.org/en-US/docs/Glossary/Preflight_request).
+1. **CORS and HTTP preflight requests** - In order to be compatible with browser [preflight requests](https://developer.mozilla.org/en-US/docs/Glossary/Preflight_request), servers MUST support the HTTP `OPTIONS` method .

 1. **HTTP/2** - The Conjure wire specification is compatible with HTTP/2, but it is not required.